26 Free Things to Do in Lake Tahoe in Summer & Winter

 The center is open seasonally between June and October.

-While in the area, check out the Taylor Creek Boardwalk for salmon fish swimming in the creek.
+While in the area, check out the Taylor Creek Boardwalk for salmon fish swimming there.

-If you’re lucky, you might spot bears that are searching for salmon.
+If you’re lucky, you might spot bears searching for salmon.

 Wander the nearby Tallac Historic Site (1 Heritage Way) for historic buildings and exhibits.